cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ### Multi-availability zone Kubernetes clusters

-The multi-availability zone Kubernetes architecture, having three (3) or more zones, is the one that we recommend for PostgreSQL usage.
+The multi-availability zone Kubernetes architecture with three (3) or more zones is the one that we recommend for PostgreSQL usage.
 This scenario is typical of Kubernetes services managed by Cloud Providers.

 ![Kubernetes cluster spanning over 3 independent data centers](./images/k8s-architecture-3-az.png)

-Such an architecture enables the CloudNativePG operator to control the full lifecycle of a `Cluster` resource within a single Kubernetes cluster, by treating all the availability zones as active: this includes, among the others, [scheduling](scheduling.md) the workloads in a declarative manner (based on affinity rules, tolerations and node selectors), automated failover, self-healing, and updates.
+Such an architecture enables the CloudNativePG operator to control the full lifecycle of a `Cluster` resource across the zones within a single Kubernetes cluster, by treating all the availability zones as active: this includes, among other operations,
+[scheduling](scheduling.md) the workloads in a declarative manner (based on affinity rules, tolerations and node selectors), automated failover, self-healing, and updates.
+All will work seamlessly across the zones in a single Kubernetes cluster.

 Please refer to the ["PostgreSQL architecture"](#postgresql-architecture) section below for details on how you can design your PostgreSQL clusters within